nameer-rizvi/spa_boilerplate/README.md

 `npm run lint`

-Run ESLint on all javascript files and return a report.
+Run ESLint on all javascript files and return a report on syntax warnings/errors.

 _Recommended for maintaining code quality._